 - Pre-heat the oven to 375 degrees for the butternut squash.
 Peel the squash (this was a little difficult but you can get through it).
 Then you want to cut the squash in half and remove the seeds, along with the top and bottom tips.
 Then cut the squash into cubes about 1 inch and place in a bowl.
 Add some of the EVOO and a pinch of salt and stir well so all pieces are coated.
 Place cubes on a baking sheet, lined with parchment paper.
 Roast for about 25 – 30 minutes and let cool for a little.

-- In a large skillet, on medium heat, toast the walnuts about 5 minutes making sure to move the pan around.
+- In a large non-stick saute pan, on medium heat, toast the walnuts about 5 minutes making sure to move the pan around.
 Go ahead and transfer to a large bowl.

 - Drain the beans in a wire mesh and rinse them under water.
 Add them to a food processor and pulse about 5-6 times.
 You do not want to have them liquefied as they are going to act as the binder for the burger.
 If there are beans that are lift whole, that is okay.